Riktam-Santra/mangadex_library/README.md

 A [dart library](https://pub.dev/packages/mangadex_library) to facilitate easier access to the [mangadex API](https://api.mangadex.org)

+# You are currently viewing version 1.x.x
+You are viewing an older version of mangadex_library.
+This library still works but only has static functions which requires a lot of manual handling such as refreshing tokens.
+This major version will still receive updates only in case it breaks.

+For best support please use version 2.x.x available on the main branch

 ## WARNING!
 In progress library

 The library is currently in an **under development and gradually changing** state and therefore doesn't contain many of the features and new features and bugs are added often.
 At the current state of the library, it is able to: